Pierrolo/GameMapGen/README.md

 DQN applied to grid world map generation, with many different parameters to be changed, using keras with tensorflow backend.
+If you want to run this code, you can find [here](https://github.com/Pierrolo/GameMapGen/blob/main/content/environment_conda.yml) the conda env file with all the packages.

 Three files to be run :